-The museum is currently relocation to a new space within Brewers Quay.
-Until it reopens, this page gives you a glimpse into the collection.
+The Museum has recently located to a new space within Brewers Quay.
+These pictures give you a glimpse into the collection in our old Gallery.

-This gallery has recently been refurbished and displays a range of paintings, photographs and artefacts from the collection.
+This gallery displays a range of paintings, photographs and artefacts from the collection.

 It also houses a temporary exhibition of the designs and life of the late Michael Burdle, a Weymouth born and bred costume designer who, for part of his distinguished career, worked for the BBC designing many of the costumes worn by famous actors.
 For some of his work he was the recipient of a BAFTA award that is on display along with some of his original design work.